 “And you were dead in your trespasses and sins, in which you formerly walked according to the course of this world, according to the prince of the power of the air, of the spirit that is now working in the sons of disobedience.
 Among them we too all formerly lived in the lusts of our flesh, indulging the desires of the flesh and of the mind, and were by nature children of wrath, even as the rest.
 But God, being rich in mercy, because of His great love with which He loved us, even when we were dead in our transgressions, made us alive together with Christ (by grace you have been saved)” (Ephesians 2:1-5).

-At one point in time we were all spiritually dead.
-We were engaging in sin, making bad choices, and participating in evil.
+At one point in time, we were all spiritually dead.
+We were engaged in sin, making bad choices, and participating in evil.
 The consequence of these decisions was spiritual death (Ephesians 2:1; Romans 6:23).
 Thankfully, God made us spiritually alive again by extending His grace through baptism (Ephesians 2:5; 1 Peter 3:21; Acts 2:38).

 It is an awesome blessing to be a Christian, to be dead to sin but alive to Christ.
-Spiritually speaking, we are literally dead men walking.
-Therefore, let’s remember that we died to our old lifestyles of sin.
+Spiritually speaking, we are “dead men walking.”
+Therefore, let’s remember that we died to our old lifestyles of sin (Romans 6:1-2).
 Let’s stop living like the spiritual dead, and walk like the spiritually living (Ephesians 2:1-5; 1 John 1:6-7).